Aug

 This begs the question: If the state of Israel is not strong enough to retaliate and destroy Babylon, since Israel today is not a superpower that can rival Babylon, why does Jeremiah 51:19-23 read that Israel will be God’s battle axe and weapons of war, with which God will break in pieces the nations of the world?

-So, for Jeremiah 51:19-23 to make sense, it must be read to mean another Israel, an allusion to the kingdom of God.
-This other nation, which will begin on the day of Christ, will have an army which the Bible describes as “the saints” (ref.
-Jude 1:14-15).
+For Jeremiah 51:19-23 to make sense, it must be read to mean another Israel, something to do with the kingdom of God.
+This other Israel, which will begin on the day of Christ, is none other than “the saints” (ref.
+Jude 1:14-15), the holy ones of God or the sons of God.

-Now, returning to the rod.
 The words of Jeremiah 51:19 occur again in Jeremiah 10:16.
-While the Hebrew there is slightly different, the English of the KJV is exactly the same.
+While the Hebrew is slightly different, the English of the KJV is exactly the same.

 The portion of Jacob is not like them: for he is the former of all things; and Israel is the rod of his inheritance: The LORD of hosts is his name.